The Participants

 Hilde Wassenaar

-is a Dutch artist working in clay, whose ceramic practice draws inspiration from the architectural language of suburban environments in Africa and South America.
+is a Dutch artist working in clay, whose ceramic practice is inspired by the architectural language of suburban environments in Africa and South America.

-Her work reflects an interest in structure, rhythm, and the spatial narratives embedded in everyday built landscapes.
+Her work explores structure, rhythm, and the spatial narratives embedded within everyday built landscapes, translating them into tactile, sculptural forms.

-Alongside her artistic practice, she organizes travel tours, moving across different parts of the world and deepening her engagement with place, culture, and lived environment.
+Alongside her artistic practice, she worked for a tour operating company, traveling through different parts of the world and deepening her engagement with place, culture, and lived environments.

 Istvan Liong